 - Bankruptcy & Insolvency, 2 credits

 - Business and Environment, 3 credits

-- · Business Associations, 4 credits
+- Business Associations, 4 credits

 - Sale of Goods, 2 credits

 - Secured Transactions, 3 credits

 - Taxation of Corporations, 2 credits

 - Creditors Rights, 2 credits

 - Insurance, 2 credits

 - Corporate Transactions, 3 credits

 - Corporate Finance, 3 credits

 - Competition Law, 3 credits

 - Information Technology Transactions, 3 credits

 - International Trade Law, 3 credits

-- · Law of Succession, 2 credits
+- Law of Succession, 2 credits

 - Legal Accounting, 2 credits

 - Oil & Gas Law, 2 credits

-- · Property Rights in Investment Securities, 3 credits
+- Property Rights in Investment Securities, 3 credits

-- · Real Estate Transactions, 4 credits
+- Real Estate Transactions, 4 credits

 - Taxation I, 4 credits

 - Taxation II, 2 credits

 - Taxation III, 2 credits

 - Securities Regulation, 3 credits

-- Regulation of Financial Institutions, 3 credits
+- · Regulation of Financial Institutions, 3 credits

-- Additional recommended classes: Evidence, Trusts
+- · Additional recommended classes: Evidence, Trusts

-Students intending to make application for the joint JD/MBA program should inquire directly to: crmba@dal.ca (902)494-1814 or toll-free 1-888-432-5622 (MBA) and to admissions@dal.ca (LAW).
+Students intending to make application for the joint JD/MBA program should inquire directly to: crmba@dal.ca (902) 494-1814 or toll-free 1-888-432-5622 (MBA) and to admissions@dal.ca (LAW).

-D. Combined JD/MPA
+D. Combined JD/MPA Program

-This is a four-year program which enables students to select classes leading to degrees of Juris Doctor and Master of Public Administration.
+The combined JD/MPA program is a four-year program which enables students to select classes leading to degrees of Juris Doctor and Master of Public Administration.
+A total of 13 half credit Public Administration classes are required.
 The combined program is structured as follows:

-• First year classes of the MPA program (8 half credits) required classes
+• First year classes of the MPA program (eight half-credit required classes)

-• First year classes of the JD program
+· First year classes of the JD program

-- Three half credit elective classes from the MPA program
+- Three half credit elective classes from the MPA program (One of these could be PUAD 6855, typically completed during the summer after the first or second year of the program, as agreed upon with program coordinators.)

 - Civil Procedure

 - Constitutional Law

 - Compulsory Moot

-Plus 12-14 credit hours of classes from the JD program including a major paper class
+- Plus 12-14 credit hours of classes from the JD program including a major paper class

-- Second year required class PUAD 6100 plus one half credit elective class from the MPA program.
-Students may choose to do one of the half credit elective classes from outside the MPA course offerings.
-This course must be approved by the MPA Graduate Co-ordinator. - 23-25 credit hours of classes from the JD program, which must include The Legal Profession and Professional Responsibility, and a major paper class.
+- Required class PUAD 6100 plus one elective class from the MPA program.
+Students may choose to do one half-credit elective class from outside the MPA class offerings.
+This class must be approved by the MPA Graduate Coordinator. - 23-25 credit hours of classes from the JD program, which must include The Legal Profession and Professional Responsibility, and a major paper class.

-Candidates for the JD/MPA program must satisfy the entrance requirements of both the JD and MPA programs, and may obtain further information about the combined program by writing to the Faculty of Law and to the Coordinator of the MPA program.
-For admission, students must apply to both the Law School and the School of Public Administration individually.
+Candidates for the JD/MPA program must satisfy the entrance requirements of both the JD and MPA programs, and may obtain further information about the combined program by writing to the Schulich School of Law and to the School of Public Administration.
+For admission, students must apply to both the Schulich School of Law and the School of Public Administration individually.
 Students applying for the MPA program may submit LSAT results in lieu of GMAT results.